 Years passed.
 I completed my degrees.
 I built a career contract teaching at Thompson Rivers University, standing in front of classrooms instead of behind counters, talking about leadership, ethics, and organizational behaviour to students who reminded me of myself.
 Some of them worked night shifts before my morning classes.
 Some of them calculated whether they could afford both tuition and groceries.
 I saw them, because I had been them.

 But the uncertainty never fully lifted.
 For seventeen years, I have worked as a contract faculty member.
 Each semester brings the question of whether I will be offered work.
 Each contract is temporary.
-I have applied for permanent positions more times than I can count and watched others receive what I was told I had not quite earned.
+I have applied for permanent positions more times than I can count and watched others receive what I was told remained just out of my reach.
 The institution depends on my flexibility, my expertise, and my willingness to show up semester after semester without guarantees.
 I have learned to live in the space between being essential and being disposable.
 I have learned that staying anyway is its own form of practice.

-When people ask about my research on precarity and belonging in higher education, I sometimes want to say, “I am not studying this from a distance.”
+When people ask about my research on precarity and belonging in higher education, I sometimes want to say, “I am living this from the inside.”
 I am living it.
 The international students I research, the contract faculty I represent, and my children, who need me to show up every single day, regardless of what next semester holds.
 We are all navigating institutions that claim to welcome us while refusing to secure our place within them.

 Thirty Days on the Sea of Cortez

-What I found was not emptiness.
-It was present.
-I began to understand that all those years of navigating precarity, of staying anyway when institutions offered no guarantees, had taught me something I could not have learned any other way.
+What I found was presence.
+I began to understand that all those years of navigating precarity, of staying anyway when institutions offered no guarantees, had taught me something learned only that way.
 They had taught me how to be with uncertainty.
-They had taught me that safety is not the absence of risk but the felt sense that you can meet whatever comes.
-They had taught me that meaning is not waiting at the end of the road but woven into the walking itself.
+They had taught me that safety lives in the felt sense, separate from the absence of risk, that you can meet whatever comes.
+They had taught me that meaning is woven into the walking itself.

 I came to Loreto with a word: alonetude.
 This is a word I coined to describe the in-between place of loneliness and solitude.
 It names the experience of being genuinely present to yourself in solitude, of choosing to be alone in a way that restores rather than depletes.
 It requires four things: intentional choice, felt safety, present-moment awareness, and meaning integration.
 All four must be present.
 You cannot think your way into alonetude if your nervous system is screaming danger.
 You cannot force meaning onto empty time.
 But when the conditions align, something opens.
 You remember that you have always been enough, even when the world told you otherwise.